Allan Rock: University of Ottawa President

 It was announced in May 2008 that Rock would be appointed as the next president of the University of Ottawa.
 Rock was an alumnus of the university and had graduated in 1970 with a law degree.

 In 1969, during his time as a student at the University of Ottawa, Rock was President of the SFUO (the Student Federation of the University of Ottawa), then the undergraduate student union for the University of Ottawa Following the announcement of Rock's appointment as President of the University of Ottawa, The Ottawa Citizen wrote:

 At a time when the university, like other Canadian campuses, is experiencing a resurgence in student activism, Mr. Rock would bring a sensitivity to student issues, said Mr. Mitchell.
 "This is something that Allan Rock is particularly qualified for, being a former student leader himself."

-On December 1, 2009, Rock made a guest appearance in the University of Ottawa Theatre Department's production of the play Les amis.
-Funds raised by this event went to the United Way Campaign and the Bon Appétit!
-Student Food Bank.

 In two separate incidents during Rock's tenure, members of the University of Ottawa hockey team were accused of sexual misconduct.
 Rock called the scandals "repugnant", suspended the entire team, and set up a Task Force on Respect and Equality.
 Ten months later, the task force released a report making 11 recommendations, which Rock promised to implement, saying "that his school will become a 'beacon' dedicated to eradicating issues of sexual violence."

 His term ended on July 1, 2016, and Rock was succeeded by Jacques Frémont.